-There are so many reasons why Spain is one of the most popular countries with British retirees – starting with the climate and of course the Mediterranean lifestyle.
-Estimates suggest that around one million British expats of retirement age live in Spain for at least part of the year.
+There are so many reasons why Spain is one of the most popular countries with British retirees.
+Starting with the climate and of course the Mediterranean lifestyle.
+Around one million British expats of retirement age live in Spain for at least part of the year.

 If you are moving to Spain and planning to draw a pension, it is a relatively easy process.
 There are a number of ways you can access your pension payments while living in Spain:

 - You can choose to have your pension paid directly into a bank account in Spain, and you can do this either before you move, or after you have arrived.
 To do this, you must contact the Pension Service on the DirectGov website.
 You will also be required to specify how long you will be spending in Spain; if you will be in Spain for more than half the year, then you will be required to pay tax on your pension there, rather than in the UK.
 This is because the pension will be seen as part of your income, and the amount of tax that you pay will depend on a number of other factors.

 Please note: we recommend checking whether your pension can be paid into a Spanish account.